Data version control: Version controlled databases

 The first versioned database was proposed in 2012 for the SciDB database, and demonstrated it was possible to create chains and trees of different versions of the database while decreasing both the overall storage size and access speeds associated with previous methods.
 In 2014, a proposal was made to generalize these principles into a platform that could be used for any application.

 In 2016, a prototype for a data version control system was developed during a Kaggle competition.
 This software was later used internally at an AI firm, and eventually spun off as a startup.
-Since then, a number of data version control systems, both open and closed source, have been developed and offered commercially.
+Since then, a number of data version control systems, both open and closed source, have been developed and offered commercially, with a subset dedicated specifically to machine learning.

 Use cases

 Reproducibility

 A wide range of scientific disciplines have adopted automated analysis of large quantities of data, including astrophysics, seismology, biology and medicine, social sciences and economics, and many other fields.
 The principle of reproducibility is an important aspect of formalizing findings in scientific disciplines, and in the context of data science presents a number of challenges.
 Most datasets are constantly changing, whether due to the addition of more data or changes in the structure and format of the data, and small changes can have significant effects on the outcome of experiments.
 Data version control allows for recording the exact state of data sets at a particular moment of time, making it easier to reproduce and understand experimental outcomes.
+If data practitioners can only know the present state of the data, they may run into a number of challenges such as difficulties in problem debugging or complying with data audits.

 Development and testing

 Data version control is sometimes used in testing and development of applications that interact with large quantities of data.
+Some data version control tools allow users to create replicas of their production environment for testing purposes.
+This approach allows them to test data integration processes such as extract, transform and load (ETL) and understand the changes made to data without having a negative impact on the consumers of the production data.

 Machine learning and artificial intelligence

 In the context of machine learning, data version control can be used for optimizing the performance of models.
 It can allow automating the process of analyzing outcomes with different versions of a data set to continuously improve performance.
 It is possible that open source data version control software could eliminate the need for proprietary AI platforms by extending tools like Git and CI/CD for use by machine learning engineers.
+Many open-source solutions build on Git-like semantics to provide these capabilities, as Git itself was designed for small text files and doesn't support typical machine learning datasets, which are very large.